Eyadhamza/Laravel-Webp/README.md

 2- keep the old image

-3- change the imageField value in the database to point to the new image path with the new extension
+3- change the attributes defined in $imageFields in the database to point to the new image path with the new extension

 4- Create a log entry in the laravel.log file with the details of the operation and the before and after size e.g: